-Though a freshman majoring in the School of International Service at American University, Alex will be graduating a year early in the three-year BA Global Scholars program.
+Though a second year majoring in the School of International Service at American University, Alex will be graduating a year early in the three-year BA Global Scholars program.
 Alongside these accelerated studies in international affairs, Alexandra is a member of the School of Public Affairs’ Leadership Program, which provides the unique opportunity to develop leadership skills in the form of a collaborative research project.
 Because of this program, Alex will also be graduating with a certificate in Advanced Leadership Studies.

 Alexandra also has a strong history in the arts, focusing on intensive studies of creative writing.
 Alexandra was chosen to be a student in the selective Literary Arts program at George Washington Carver Center for Arts and Technology, where she graduated as a published author.
 Her senior year of high school was spent writing, editing, publicizing, and publishing Wayfaring, a memoir that is now available on Amazon.